-- 1 Effective for annual periods beginning on or after 1 January 2023. - 2 Effective for annual periods beginning on or after 1 January 2022. - Effective for annual periods beginning on or after a date to be determined. - Effective for annual periods beginning on or after 1 January 2021. - 5 Effective for annual periods beginning on or after 1 April 2021.
+- 1 Effective for annual periods beginning on or after 1 April 2021. - 2 Effective for annual periods beginning on or after 1 January 2022. - Effective for annual periods beginning on or after 1 January 2023. - 4 Effective for annual periods beginning on or after a date to be determined.

-The Directors anticipate that the application of all new and amendments to HKFRSs will have no material impact on the consolidated financial statements in the foreseeable future.
+The directors estimated the application of the new and amendments to HKFRSs in issue but not yet effective will have no material impact on the consolidated financial statements in the foreseeable future.